grpc/proposal/A83-xds-gcp-authn-filter.md

 GcpServiceAccountIdentityCallCredentials instance for the specified audience.
 If it does not, it will create a new instance, adding it to its cache, removing the least recently used entry from the cache if the cache is already at its max size.
-It will then add that credential to the RPC.
+It will then attach that GcpServiceAccountIdentityCallCredentials instance to the RPC.

-When instantiating a new GcpServiceAccountIdentityCallCredentials instance, the filter will carefully map its config parameters to the semantics of GcpServiceAccountIdentityCallCredentials.
-Specifically, note the weird semantics for the `token_header` field, where if the field is present to overhead the header name, the default for the header prefix also goes away.
+Note that implementations must ensure that the token is not added to RPCs sent on insecure connections.
+However, the GCP Authentication filter will run before load balancing has chosen a connection, so the filter cannot directly add the token to the RPC.
+Instead, it must add the call credential to the RPC, and the call credential will do the work of adding the token to the RPC later, after load balancing has chosen a connection.

 ### Temporary environment variable protection